chef/chef-web-docs/chef_master/source/api_automate.rst

 /compliance/stats/trend/nodes
 -----------------------------
-Get the latest scan data for all nodes (or nodes that match `Filters`_), then for each profile, aggregate the compliance results from the latest scans and build a date histogram and return it.
+Get the latest scan data for all nodes (or nodes that match `Filters`_), then for each profile, aggregate the compliance results from the latest scans, build a date histogram, and return it.

 The endpoint has the following methods: ``GET``.

 GET (nodes trend)
 +++++++++++++++++
-The ``GET`` method returns a date histogram  of aggregated node oriented compliance data
+The ``GET`` method returns a date histogram  of aggregated node-oriented compliance data.

 **Parameters**